A surgeon discussing Revision Spinal Surgery options with a patient in Florida

 View all spine conditions and treatment options →

-Who Needs Revision Spinal Surgery?
+Who Is a Candidate for Revision Spinal Surgery?

 Benefits of Revision Spinal Surgery

-• Restores proper spinal balance and alignment
+• Restores proper spinal alignment and balance, reducing mechanical pain

 Recovery from Revision Spinal Surgery